-- ▶ DO NOT use halogenated fire extinguishing agents. - Use extinguishing media suitable for surrounding area.
+- ▶ There is no restriction on the type of extinguisher which may be used. - Use extinguishing media suitable for surrounding area.

-Special hazards arising from the substrate or mixture

-Fire Incompatibility None known.
+Special hazards arising from the substrate or mixture Fire Incompatibility None known.
 Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water courses.
 Use fire fighting procedures suitable for surrounding area.
 DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
 Equipment should be thoroughly decontaminated after use.
 Fire/Explosion Hazard Decomposition may produce toxic fumes of: metal oxides When aluminium oxide dust is dispersed in air, firefighters should wear protection against inhalation of dust particles, which can also contain hazardous substances from the fire absorbed on the alumina particles.
 May emit poisonous fumes.
 May emit corrosive fumes.
 Non combustible.
 Not considered a significant fire risk, however containers may burn.